yoshuawuyts/speaking/2015-10-pipe-emit-stream-listen/README.md

 - composable
 - clear purpose
 - neat syntax
+- based on events (observables!)

 ---

-## How to learn streams?
-- star all of @mafintosh's modules
-- write an article on how to use streams
-- write a bunch of stream modules
-- give a talk on streams

----

 ## Basics
 4 types of streams
 - read: data can be read from
 - write: data can be written to
 - duplex: data can be read from and written to
 - transform: data can be written to, transformed and then read from

+---

+## Basics
+2 stream modes
+- default: operate on buffers and strings
+- objectMode: operate on anything

 ---